All Episodes

 And my friends and family are living it, Rush.

-So I contend it's it's one of two reasons that the trust in the government is so low.
+So I contend it's one of two reasons that the trust in the government is so low.

 That poll is just incredible.

-Okay, so it's either two things and you can't have it both ways.
+Okay, so it's either two things, and you can't have it both ways.

-And he's going for fundamental change, and he's gonna wham it down our throat no matter what, or it's number two, and the media will not own up to either of these.
+Obama is either a Marxist and he's screwing with the economy on purpose, like that Cloud and Piven, you know, concept, and he's going for fundamental change and he's going to wham it down our throat no matter what, or it's number two and the media will not own up to either of these.

 So I don't think I'm qualified to be president of the United States.